scpwiki/yellowstone/README.md

 ## bzhr &mdash; Comprehensive Backups for Wikidot

-A new comprehensive backup system for Wikidot, maintained by the SCP-EN Technical Team.
+A new comprehensive backup system for Wikidot, maintained by the SCP-EN Technical Team and contributors.

 This program is written for Python 3.11 or later.